Mohamed5341/ESA-ADCS/README.md

 # Tools

-For satellite hardware, It uses Arduino Mega, with MPU6050 (Inertial Measurement Unit), HC-05 (Bluetooth module) and Motor Driver powered by Lithium Ion batteries.
+For satellite hardware, It uses Arduino Mega, with MPU6050 (Inertial Measurement Unit), HC-05 (Bluetooth module), an LED and Motor Driver powered by Lithium Ion batteries.

+For Ground Station, an Android app is created by MIT App Inventor to display satelllite status and sends commands to satellite.